-Designing requires social responsibility, driven by protecting the environment and making ethical resource choices.
-Our vision is to engage students, educate them to design sustainably.
-To foster the understanding of consumerism and the impact that has on people and communities.
-Impart the belief that design, and technological development will tackle climate change and deliver skills and knowledge that enables creative contributions for a tomorrow’s world.
+The aim of our Design Technology curriculum is to engage students, educate them to design without limits and make sustainably.
+We intend to foster the understanding of consumerism and the impact that it has on people and communities.
+We also aim to impart the belief that design, and technological development will tackle the ever-changing demands and requirements of the world to create an ethical and inclusive planet.
+Finally, our curriculum aims to deliver skills and knowledge that enables creative contributions for tomorrow’s world.

 Key Stage 3 (KS3) Design and technology enables students to actively be creative.
 It teaches them how to take risks and so become more resourceful and innovative and capable.
 Students develop a critical understanding of the impact of design and technology on daily life and the wider world.